h3abionet/H3ABioNet-ML-glossary/pages/categories/performance/classification_performance.md

   </tr>
 </table>

-By using this table, one can compute various metrics (listed below), and in the best of cases aim for values converging towards 100% correctness:
+By using this table, one can compute various metrics (some of which are listed below), and in the best of cases aim for values converging towards 100% correctness:
 * __Sensitivity__
 This tells how well the model predicts the positive cases
 * __Specificity__